On this page...

 In most cases, applicants who have submitted complete application packages by the stated deadline should receive notification of admission or rejection between February and May.
 Once the decision has been made, you will be able to view your decision letter online by logging back into your application.

 The department offers various types of financial aid to exceptionally qualified applicants.
 If you indicate on your application that you wish to be considered for financial aid and submit all your application materials by December 1, you will be considered for all available forms of funding.
 Most financial aid offers are made before April 15th.

 - Clark School Distinguished Graduate Fellowships are offered to applicants with exceptionally strong academic records.
 Fellowships include full tuition remission, subsidized health benefits, and a generous stipend.

 - Graduate Teaching Assistantships (GTAs) are nine-month appointments that are awarded to excellent students.
 They consist of teaching responsibilities in a discussion section or lab or grading responsibilities.
 You do not need to apply separately for a TA position.

 - Graduate Research Assistantships (GRAs) are awarded to applicants by individual faculty members who have active, grant-funded research projects.
 You may wish to contact faculty members with whom you are interested in working to inquire about GRA opportunities.

-Our Graduate Handbook (pdf) further details the opportunities listed above.
+Our Graduate Handbook further details the opportunities listed above.

-US students interested in receiving Federal support should complete the Free Application for Federal Student Aid (FAFSA) by the February 15 University of Maryland priority deadline.
+US students interested in receiving Federal support should complete the Free Application for Federal Student Aid (FAFSA) by the February 15 University of Maryland Office of Student Financial Aid priority deadline.

 Please note that all incomplete applications and applications from international students who are not cleared for admission will be withdrawn by May 31.
 Applicants who do not register for the semester for which they are admitted will have their admission terminated.